notthetup/talks/README.md

 Talks
 =====

-Repository of slides from all the talks I have given.
+Repository of slides for talks I have given.

 ## 2015